BIM construction services: Inconveniences and resolution

 2D drawing is a foundation for BIM project, hence, it’s vital to correctly transfer 2D plans from one software to another.
 Many CAD programs are compatible with each other, such as Autodesk tools, so reading formats may not be a problem.
 However, without mindful scaling, the whole project can go wrong.
 Therefore, a good BIM specialist doesn’t just transfer the file but double-checks the scaling of the input file and software settings so that they match.

-After scaling, CG experts can prepare 2D drawings to become a 3D model.
+After scaling, CG experts can prepare 2D drawings to become 3D models.
 For that, they use blueprints as a background and start building up walls and placing all architectural elements based on the plan.
 They also erase details that are useful for 2D drafts but not needed for a BIM model, such as numbers, sizes, additional lines, etc.

 #3.
 Build Up a Framework for a BIM Object